Olimp case

-Background of Criminal Prosecution
+Background of criminal prosecution

 Olimp had been operating in Kazakhstan since 2007 and was the largest bookmaker company in the country.
 In the summer of 2018, Kazakhstan's Ministry of Tourism and Sports, led by now-convicted Arystanbek Mukhamediuly and Saken Mussaibekov, decided to create a monopoly betting operator in Kazakhstan.

-But the Government of Kazakhstan, the Ministry of National Economy and other organizations did not approve such an initiative.
+The Government of Kazakhstan, the Ministry of National Economy, and other organizations did not approve such an initiative but lobbying to create a monopoly betting operator continued.

-Despite this, lobbying for the creation of a monopoly betting operator continued.
-In 2019, a new amendment to the Law "On Gambling Business" was initiated, providing for the creation of a monopoly betting operator called "Betting Accounting Center" - a private organization with a private owner.

-The amendment stipulated that bookmaker's offices in Kazakhstan were obliged to conduct all their bets through a spacer - server of the private monopolist "Betting Accounting Center", which, in turn, received the right to charge bookmakers a commission in the amount at its discretion.
-The private owner of the "Betting Accounting Center", accordingly, was to become an instant billionaire.

-According to mass media calculations, the private monopoly "Betting Accounting Center" was to earn about 20-25 billion tenge per year by receiving 4% commission for each bet in the country.
+In 2019, a new amendment to the Law "On Gambling Business" was initiated, providing for the creation of a monopoly betting operator called "Betting Accounting Center"—a private organization with a private owner.
+The amendment stipulated that bookmakers' offices in Kazakhstan were obliged to conduct all their betting through a server of the private monopolist "Betting Accounting Center", which, in turn, was granted the right to charge bookmakers a commission at its discretion.
+Accordingly, the private owner of the "Betting Accounting Center" was to According to mass media calculations, the private monopoly "Betting Accounting Center" was to earn between and (20–25 billion Kazakhstani tenge) per year by receiving 4% commission for each bet in the country.

 In October 2019, Olimp and other Kazakhstan bookmakers from the Association of Bookmakers of Kazakhstan held a Kazakhstan-wide press conference where they publicly made accusations that the "Betting Accounting Center" was being created to serve someone else's business interests.

-Two weeks after the press conference, a criminal case was initiated against Olimp, after which special operations forces of the National Security Committee of Kazakhstan (NSC), which at that time was headed by the now convicted Karim Massimov and Daulet Yergozhin, stormed Olimp's office.
+Two weeks after the press conference, a criminal case was brought against Olimp, after which the special operations forces of the National Security Committee of Kazakhstan (NSC), then headed by the now-convicted Karim Massimov and Daulet Yergozhin, stormed Olimp's office.
 The NSC did everything to stop Olimp's operation immediately: it ripped out the server, paralyzed the office, put the usual employees face down on the floor, seized bank accounts, and finally suspended the bookmaker's license.

-After liquidation of Olimp through criminal cases, the officials' plans were quickly implemented - the private monopoly "Betting Accounting Center", against the creation of which Olimp fought for about two years, was legalized in just a few months.
+After the liquidation of Olimp through criminal cases, the officials' plans were quickly implemented - the private monopoly "Betting Accounting Center", against the creation of which Olimp fought for about two years, was legalized in just a few months.